Kotlin/kotlinx.serialization/docs/polymorphism.md

 // {"m":["msg_number",{"number":121}]}
 ```

-> Note: this form is default and can't be changed for formats that do not support polymorphism natively, e.g. Protobuf.
+> Note: this form is default and can't be changed for formats that do not support polymorphism natively, e.g., Protobuf.

 ## Differences for interfaces, abstract and open classes

 As you know, interfaces and abstract classes can't be instantiated.
-It means also that they can't be deserialized, and therefore, they're by default polymorphic.
+It also means that they can't be deserialized, and therefore, they're by default polymorphic.
 So if we have

 ```kotlin
 interface Message